ARTICLE 1. DEFINITION ___

 When a member ceases to fulfil the provisions for eligibility as specified in Section 1 above, the member immediately and automatically forfeits its/his/her membership to the Association.

 Sub-section B. Resignation

-A member desiring to resign his/her membership to the Association, shall notify the Secretary in writing in advance before the current subscription is due.
-Such a member shall however, be required to pay any subscriptions or other monies owing by him/her to the Association.
+A member desiring to resign his/her membership to the Association, shall notify the Secretary in writing in advance before the current membership is due.
+Such a member shall however, be required to pay any membership fees or other monies owing by him/her to the Association.

 Sub-section C. By Default